Friday, 30 September 2022

 "Let Them Leave Well"

-I recognise that an effective teacher leaving a school is detrimental to the students and the school community, while also increasing the principal's recruiting responsibility.
-This is especially true given the current teacher shortage.
-I am drawn back to the number one reason teachers leave or stay in the profession, which is job satisfaction.
-From the data findings, Hugh’s shared some of the questions principals could ask.
+I recognise that an effective teacher leaving a school is detrimental to students and the school community, and it increases the principal's responsibility to recruit new staff.
+This is especially challenging given the current teacher shortage.
+I am drawn back to the number one reason teachers leave or stay in the profession: job satisfaction.
+From the data findings, Hugh shared several questions principals could ask.

 1. Was the teacher’s departure voluntary?